Yoast/plugin-development-docker/README.md

 Also make sure you have the [XDebug extension installed](https://marketplace.visualstudio.com/items?itemName=felixfbecker.php-debug)!

 #### Browser
+These plugins are optional and xdebug will work without them.

 For Firefox you'll want to [install the Firefox XDebug helper](https://addons.mozilla.org/en-US/firefox/addon/xdebug-helper-for-firefox/).
 For Chrome you'll want to [install the Chrome XDebug helper](https://chrome.google.com/webstore/detail/xdebug-helper/eadndfjplgieldjbigjakmdgkmoaaaoc?hl=en).